Sponge: Sponge loop

-Sponge holobiont
+Sponge microbiome

-Besides a one to one symbiotic relationship, it is possible for a host to become symbiotic with a microbial consortium.
+Besides a one to one symbiotic relationship, it is possible for a host to become symbiotic with a microbial consortium, resulting in a diverse sponge microbiome.
 Sponges are able to host a wide range of microbial communities that can also be very specific.
 The microbial communities that form a symbiotic relationship with the sponge can amount to as much as 35% of the biomass of its host.

 The term for this specific symbiotic relationship, where a microbial consortia pairs with a host is called a holobiotic relationship.
 The sponge as well as the microbial community associated with it will produce a large range of secondary metabolites that help protect it against predators through mechanisms such as chemical defense.
+The sponge holobiont is an example of the concept of nested ecosystems.
+Environmental factors act at multiple scales to alter microbiome, holobiont, community, and ecosystem scale processes.
+Thus, factors that alter microbiome functioning can lead to changes at the holobiont, community, or even ecosystem level and vice versa, illustrating the necessity of considering multiple scales when evaluating functioning in nested ecosystems.

 Some of these relationships include endosymbionts within bacteriocyte cells, and cyanobacteria or microalgae found below the pinacoderm cell layer where they are able to receive the highest amount of light, used for phototrophy.
 They can host over 50 different microbial phyla and candidate phyla, including Alphaprotoebacteria, Actinomycetota, Chloroflexota, Nitrospirota, "Cyanobacteria", the taxa Gamma-, the candidate phylum Poribacteria, and Thaumarchaea.

-Systematics and evolutionary history
+Systematics

 Taxonomy

-Linnaeus, who classified most kinds of sessile animals as belonging to the order Zoophyta in the class Vermes, mistakenly identified the genus Spongia as plants in the order Algae.
-For a long time thereafter sponges were assigned to a separate subkingdom, Parazoa ("beside the animals"), separate from the Eumetazoa which formed the rest of the kingdom Animalia.
-They have been regarded as a paraphyletic phylum, from which the higher animals have evolved.
-Other research indicates Porifera is monophyletic.
+Carl Linnaeus, who classified most kinds of sessile animals as belonging to the order Zoophyta in the class Vermes, mistakenly identified the genus Spongia as plants in the order Algae.
+For a long time thereafter, sponges were assigned to subkingdom Parazoa ("beside the animals") separated from the Eumetazoa which formed the rest of the kingdom Animalia.

 The phylum Porifera is further divided into classes mainly according to the composition of their skeletons: